lucenera/turris-user-docs/docs/geek/btrfs_turris1x.md

 ### Inserting microSD card

 You will need to unplug the router from the power supply.
-You need to unscrew a few screws from the upper and top cover of the router. microSD card slot is located underneath the RAM slot.
+You need to unscrew a few screws from the top cover of the router to remove it. microSD card slot is located underneath the RAM slot.
 Very cautiously remove RAM from its slot by pressing clips on both sides and RAM should pull itself and then you can insert the microSD card slowly and without using force.